If you’re running a business today, you don’t need a website.

 Whatever you decide to pay, compensation terms should be clearly defined before you even begin your search for a business copywriter or content agency.

 It’s also important to budget for all aspects of your content marketing.
 For example, you might be paying a flat fee for someone to write your website content, but how much does your content optimization cost?
 Do you even have someone to handle that?
 How about images for your website?
 And what about PR?
 Should you pay for it?
-(If you ask us, you probably don’t need press release distribution.)
+(If you ask us, you probably don’t need press release distribution, but you should learn how to write a press release like a pro.)

 4. Who’s in charge of the writing project?